bumbu/BEST-Chisinau-Toolspace/README.md

 Tasks list order:
 - Edit
-	- Approve/Disaprove - should be attached to file
 	- Output all extensions
+		- Set file form extension.
+		- On version change, have to check for extension
 	- Adding extensions/Dropping on versions
 	- Adding new version actions (new buttons are not hooked)
 	- Remove